MarcL/marclittlemore.com/src/posts/2021-01-13-creating-a-writing-habit.md

 # subtitle: "Can you make writing a habit?
 Let's find out."
 permalink: /creating-a-writing-habit/
 headerImage: /images/banners/write-ideas.jpg
-description: "Can you make writing a habit?
-Do you write for a while and you become a natural writer?
-2021 is the year I attempt to make writing a habit."
+description: "How can you make writing a habit?
+It's hard to overcome the fear of writing but by making it habitual, it should become easier.
+I hope to make 2021 my year of writing.
+Read more."
 tags:
     - writing
 image: